tofgarion/latexmk-pipe/README.md

 echo "\PassOptionsToClass{answers,grades}{exam} \input{exam150128.tex} | latexmk-pipe > exam150128.sol.pdf
 ```

 Temporary files are deleted if no errors are produced during the compilation process.
+The `-outdir` option can now be used.